 This should yield the same output as above although it is bad programming practice to test for equality between floating point numbers (recall that sqrt will return floating point numbers).
 The right way to do it would be to see if the difference between the two sides is less than our precision tolerance.
 (This is left to the reader as an exercise).

 Finding Python square roots in surd notation

 What if we don’t care about floating point numbers and instead would like to report square roots as irrational numbers?
-For instance we would like the square root of 2 to be printed as:
+In other words, we desire to write a function that returns the square root of a number in surd notation.
+For the input of 2, we would like the square root to be printed as:

 and the square root of 20 to be printed as: